 Do I need buildings insurance when buying to let?

 It is a landlord’s responsibility to insure the building, not the tenant’s so you will need to arrange buildings cover.
-This comes as standard with a landlord insurance policy.
+This comes as standard with Admiral Buildings or Combined Landlord Insurance policies.

 Do I need contents insurance as a landlord?